sorin-ionescu/prezto/README.md

 # Prezto — Instantly Awesome Zsh

+This is a personal fork.
+You probably shouldn't use it.

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.